aliciapflaumer/tennis-game/README.md

 - Update the UI for the page
 - Create a start game option
 - Make mobile responsive
-- Enlarge the in-game font text
+[DONE]- Enlarge the in-game font text
 - Create authentication